-- The PSP should develop satisfaction surveys for its graduates and for the social partners involved with the programme. - The PSP should develop procedures, which will actively engage students, graduates, and social partners in its improvements. - The PSP should establish a formal External Advisory Board, with faculty, students, graduates, and social partners to actively assist in the programme improvements.
+- The PSP should develop satisfaction surveys for the social partners involved with the programme. - The PSP should develop procedures, which will actively engage students, graduates, and social partners in its improvements. - The PSP should develop a formal External Advisory Board, with faculty, students, graduates, and social partners to actively assist in the programme improvements. - The PSP should increase its efforts for higher participation of graduates in the surveys.